What is vertical branding? What is horizontal branding?

 Not mutually exclusive

 Vertical branding and horizontal branding are not mutually exclusive.
 Many products have high-performance measures that they promote, but also subjective aspects that they also mention.

-Historically, most brands have followed an upside down “L” pattern.
+Historically, most brands have followed an upside-down “L” pattern on the axis above.
 A startup company makes a product with better technology and shouts that advantage from the rooftops.
-When they are established in the marketplace, and their competitors have caught up, they pivot to a horizontal brand strategy and make themselves different while still trying to be better.
+When the brand establishes it’s reputation in the marketplace, and their competitors have caught up, they pivot to a horizontal brand strategy and make themselves different while still trying to be better.